jaywalker68/skydel-plug-ins-documentation/README.md

 Welcome to the Skydel plug-ins documentation!

-Having a feature request for Skydel?
-Thinking you can do the work yourself?
-We got you, teaming up with Skydel has never been that easy!
-With the addition of the new plug-in framework, users can now develop features and integrate them into the Skydel user interface and real-time simulation engine.
+Have a feature request for Skydel?
+Thinking about what you can work on yourself?
+Excellent!
+Teaming with Skydel has never been easier!
+With the addition of this new plug-in framework, users can now develop features and integrate them into the Skydel user interface and real-time simulation engine.

-You want to start working on your Skydel plug-in?
-The first step is to follow the instructions on how to setup the development environment on either [Ubuntu](development-environment/ubuntu-18.md) or [Windows](development-environment/windows-10.md).
+If you want to  start working on your own Skydel plug-in, the first step is to follow the instructions of how to setup the development environment on either in [Ubuntu](development-environment/ubuntu-18.md) or [Windows](development-environment/windows-10.md).

-Having trouble figuring out how plug-ins are integrated in Skydel?
-This [page ](plug-ins-in-skydel/using-plugins.md)explains it all.
+If need help figuring out how plug-ins are integrated in Skydel, then have a look at this [page ](plug-ins-in-skydel/using-plugins.md)explains it all.

 ## SDK and Examples on GitHub

-The source code located on [GitHub](https://github.com/learn-orolia/skydel-plug-ins) includes the software development kit\(SDK\) and multiple plug-in examples.
+The source code located on [GitHub](https://github.com/learn-orolia/skydel-plug-ins) includes the Software Development Kit\(SDK\) and multiple plug-in examples.

 ## Contributing

-You want your plug-in to be featured in the Skydel Plug-ins GitHub repository?
-Send us a [pull request](https://github.com/learn-orolia/skydel-plug-ins)!
+If you want your plug-in to be featured in the Skydel Plug-ins GitHub repository, please send us a [pull request](https://github.com/learn-orolia/skydel-plug-ins)!

 ## Support

-Having questions?
-Let us know on the [Learn Orolia](https://learn.orolia.com/) forum!
+If you have any questions, please let us know on the [Learn Orolia](https://learn.orolia.com/) forum!